flhofer/dell_TB16_firmware/README.md

 ## Firmware versions and status

-The following table contains a list of known and working firmware versions.
+The following table lists known and working firmware versions.
 (Files are in the `bins` subfolder)

 System | probable function | newest/available version | file | fixes? | alt flashing |
 --- | --- | --- | --- | --- | ---